-As college administrators deliberate various scenarios for resuming classes in the fall, one thing is certain: The abrupt shift to remote teaching last spring has forced a reckoning over the future of higher education in the United States.
+As college administrators deliberate the risks of resuming classes in person, one thing is certain: The abrupt shift to remote teaching last spring has forced a reckoning over the future of higher education in the United States.

 For one thing, many residential universities are now in the uncomfortable position of arguing that online learning is functionally equivalent to the in-person campus experience, says Mitchell Stevens, an associate professor at Stanford Graduate School of Education (GSE).